sansseriff/bevy_reactor/README.md

 ## Element Children

 The `Element` object has a method `.children()` which accepts either a single child, or a variable-length tuple of children.
-Any object that implements the `Into<ViewRef>` trait can be passed as a child view, so for example text strings implement `Into<ViewRef>` and automatically generate a text node.
+Any object that implements the `IntoView` trait can be passed as a child view, so for example text strings implement `IntoView` and automatically generate a text node.

 ```rust